Re-Manufacturing sintering material for a Closed loop environment

 This technology is released and verified for years on a wide vary of DTM/3D Systems machines with HiQ enabled including High Speed machines.
 The implementation of recycled powder for many years on machines from EOS and Farsoon show a wide useability of our RC material.
 In the picture below, the established machines and materials for the cyclic powder use are shown.
 It is also possible using refined powder for creating your own filled materials from glass filled to fiber filled blends.

-Customers in Switzerland, Canada, Japan and Germany are using und optimizing this technology for years with great success and end customer satisfaction.
+Customers in Switzerland, Austria, Canada, Japan, Poland, Denmark, United Kingdom and Germany are using and optimizing this technology for years with great success and end customer satisfaction.